phandongoclinh/phandongoclinh.github.io/README.md

 # phandongoclinh.github.io
-I do lame stuff in here
+Some exercises and projects that I do in uni will be uploaded in here.